top of page

 Screenshot 2024-10-09 at 1.17.36 pm.png

 In 2006, in our fourth year of marriage, my husband and I suffered the loss of our first baby.
 Woozy and impulsive in our concussed state of grief, we drove to a country dog shelter to adopt a greyhound named Gandalf.
-We left with a ringworm-infested cat that was couch-surfing in the lobby.
+Instead we left with a ringworm-infested cat that was couch-surfing in the lobby.

 From there began our 15 years with an affliction we named Matilda — and along with her, our fungal and flea outbreaks, our home destruction, her IBS treatments, and a wonder tail that painted a stripe down our hallway in a way that could not be explained.